How much healthcare will our population need in five, ten, 20 years’ time?

 As we age, we tend to use health services more.
 This is especially true for treatment of physical health conditions provided in hospitals.

 The relationship between age and healthcare use is best shown by ‘age-related activity profiles’.
-These plot the average number of treatments (e.g. hospital stays) per head of population against age.
+These plot the average number of treatments (e.g., hospital stays) per head of population against age.

-But age is not the cause of healthcare use.
+But age itself is not the underlying cause of healthcare use.
 It is possible for a population to both age and become healthier.
 Future gains in life expectancy could be spent in good health.
 Following the popular press stories, 60 really could become the new 50.

 Which scenario is most likely?
 The evidence is mixed.
 But the question remains, and answers are of great significance to those involved in planning care.

-Adding this together, the tool therefore allows you to see results for your local area across eleven different service types, covering the three main settings for hospital care, in five year steps up to 2040.
+Adding this all together, the tool allows you to see estimates of future healthcare activity for your local area across eleven different service types, covering the three main settings for hospital care, in five year steps up to 2040.

 Other work in this area

-Other UK-based research teams are also working to understand what effect our aging population and changes in patterns of population ill health will have for future health care demand.
 Colleagues at NHS Bristol, North Somerset and South Gloucestershire ICB, working with the University of Bath, have developed a dynamic population model to forecast the long-term health needs and resource requirements in their local area.
-The Health Foundation's REAL Centre, in partnership with the University of Liverpool, has used a microsimulation model to look at projected patterns of illness in England to 2040.
-Please check out their work.

 Contributors